Millikelvin Si-MOSFETs for Quantum Electronics

 Apart from a sharper turn-on, other key MOSFET and circuit metrics improve towards lower temperatures, such as reduced wire delays, increased on-current due to increased carrier mobility, lower gate leakage currents, and higher charge retention times.
 Challenges originate from quantum effects \cite{9777765,9096333,BONEN2022108343} and a thermal shift in threshold voltage \cite{Oka2022}.
 The latter can be controlled in FD-SOI MOSFETs, making it an attractive technological platform for cryo-CMOS \cite{9265034}.
 Additionally, in fully depleted channels one can profit from a high mobility and possibly a reduced localization of charge carriers \cite{Shashkin-2019}.

-Accounting for this, we experimentally evaluate FD-SOI MOSFETs, fabricated on a custom CMOS pilot-line for manufacturing monolithically integrated cryo-CMOS ICs and SiMOS-qubits (Fig. 1).
+Accounting for this, we experimentally evaluate FD-SOI MOSFETs, fabricated on a custom CMOS pilot-line.
 The gate stack fabrication is tailored to sub-1 K applications, such that a low impurity density facilitates low charge noise.
 For these gate-stacks a combination of very low 1/f noise with record low $SS$ of 4 mV/dec at 5.6 K was already demonstrated earlier, consistent over a range of physical gate length from 50 nm to several \si{\micro\nothing}m \cite{bohuslavskyi2024scalableonchipmultiplexingsilicon}.
 In this work we evaluate the switching behaviour of our cryo-MOSFETs down to 420 mK and show by measuring gate transfer characteristics that $\sim$1 mV/dec switching in Si MOSFETs is possible at millikelvin temperatures, enabling ultra-low power operation of millikelvin cryo-CMOS.\\

 MOSFETs were manufactured by SemiQon Technologies on 150 mm SOI wafers.
-In these, charge carriers are extended from doped contact regions into a 20 nm thick intrinsic channel, which can be tuned by a front-gate and back-gate.
+In these, charge carriers are extended from doped contact regions into a 20 nm thick, intrinsic channel, tuneable by front- and back-gate.
+The front-gate effective gate oxide thickness is 20 nm.
+The back-gate can be used to tune the threshold voltage so that the channel potential is close to the conduction or valence band edge when the front gate voltage is at zero.
+In this experiment the back-gate was kept grounded due to pin limitations and the fact that we never found an effect of variable back-gate potential on SS before.

 Cryogenic characterization was performed with $^3$He evaporation cooling in a cryogen free system (Bluefors LD250HE) with 420 mK base temperature.
 Source and gate potentials were controlled using isolated ultra-low noise high-stability voltage sources (Quantum Machines, QDAC-II).
 Source and drain current was measured with a low-noise high-stability transimpedance amplifier (Basel instruments SP983c).
-The input JFET of the preamplifier has a leakage current of about 2 pA, which sets the current floor in all shown $I_d(V_g)$-sets.\\ To quantify switching metrics of our MOSFETs we sweep $V_g$ and measure $I_d$ at temperature $T$ and source-drain voltage $V_{ds}$.
+The input JFET of the preamplifier has a leakage current of about 2 pA, setting the current floor in all shown $I_d(V_g)$-sets. \\

+To quantify switching metrics of our MOSFETs we sweep $V_g$ and measure $I_d$ at temperature $T$ and source-drain voltage $V_{ds}$.
+The gate leakage was measured prior to these measurements to be below the noise floor.
 We extract $SS$ by fitting the log-linear part of $I_d(V_g)$, and use a phenomenological approach to fit $I_d(V_g)$ over the full interval of $V_g$.
 For this we calculate the carrier density of carrier type $i=n,p$ with

 $\Psi_S$ is the surface potential, $f(E)=(\text{e}^{(E-E_F)/k_{B}T}+1)^{-1}$ is the Fermi-Dirac distribution, $N_i^{2D}$ is the two-dimensional density of states which is constant above the band edge $E_i = E_i^0\pm e\Psi_S$. $V_g$ is the sum of the voltage drop over the gate oxide and the semiconductor as \cite{Lundstrom}